pac469/Performing-Robots/Final_Project_Documentation.md

 ### Concept and Description of the Performance

 Sammy intended to be a performance that explores human relationships with Robots.
-Through a short story, this performance attempts to make the public care about Sammy as if it was alive and feel that its relationships with the human characters are genuine.
-The short story consists of three characters(Sammy,Sammy's friend, and Sammy's romantic interest) and is divided three acts.
+Through a short story, this performance attempts to make the public care about Sammy( a robot) as if it was alive and feel that its relationships with the human characters are genuine.
+The short story consists of three characters(Sammy,Sammy's friend, and Sammy's romantic interest) and is dividedthree acts.
 In the first act, using the song "You've got in friend in me" from Toy story in the background, the relationship between Sammy and Sammy's friend is established through showing both characters happily playing a game together.
-I found effective using
-Toy Story's song because Toy Story is one of the most famous stories that succesfully explores human attachment with objects and it will create a nostalgic sensation in the public of a time when they develop attachment to a particular object.
-In the second act, Sammy shows his spontaneity, desires and personality.
-Sammy falls in love at first sight and  try to flirt with its romantic interest in a  naive and adorkable way.
+I found effective using Toy Story's song because Toy Story is one of the most famous stories that succesfully explores human attachment with objects and itwill create a nostalgic sensation in the public of a time when they develop attachment to a particular object.In the second act, Sammy shows his spontaneity, desires and personality.
+Sammy falls in love at first sight and  tryto flirt with its romantic interest in a  naive and adorkable way.
 Sammy asks help from his friend to approach its romantic interest and its frie  provide with objects that Sammy then brings to its Romantic Interest, hoping this causes a good impression.
 In the third act, Sammy shows that it is in conflic with itself.
 After some rejections, Sammy's Romantic Interest finally agrees to go out with him, but that means that he has to stop spending time with his friend.
 This causes that when Sammy is about to leave with its Romantic Interest, Sammy looks back at his friend.
-And that glance Sammy and Sammy's friend share is opened to interpretation of the public.
+And that glance Sammyand Sammy's friend share is opened to interpretation of the public.

 This performance beyond exploring human attachment also attempt to answer the question "what make us humans?".
-Sammy, in essence, is only cables, wood, code, electricity.
-So, is it possible that the public perceive him as alive?.
+Sammy, in essence, is only cables,wood, code, electricity, super glue, etc. So, is it possible that the public perceive him as alive?.
 If public can relate with Sammy and care about it, it is a sign that Sammy is perceived as alive.
 The strategy used to create this perceptio is that the animations and movement of Sammy are intended to portrayed desire, attachment, conflict and vulnerability.
 Which are intrinsic attributes of human beings.

 ### Description of Sammy
 Sammy have two main attributes.
 It can move and it can show animations.
 Animations are made through two panels(its belly and mouth)